 Learning Program Online (LP Online™) is our online educational community and utilizes online webinars to replicate our face-to-face program.
 Through LP Online™, we are able to extend access to families who work or do not have Learning Program Partners in close proximity.
+Teachers participate in LP Online also.
 Participants are able to join live sessions in real time or view recorded learning sessions at their convenience.
-LP Online™ serves families from as close as Orange County, California and far away as Malaysia.
+LP Online™ serves families from as close as Orange County, California to as far away as Malaysia.

 Learning Program Community Classroom (LP Community Classroom™) is our way of sharing information and resources with our community.
 Sessions are face-to-face and offered either during regular LP OC sessions or as stand-alone seminars.
 Through LP Community classroom™, we are able to support families and professionals in our extended community who are interested in specific Learning Program topics, but cannot commit to the full 10 month program.

-Learning Program's Teen Time (Teen Time) expands opportunities for youth ages 11-17, for whom few targeted programs exist.
-Teen Time leverages Learning Program resources, focusing on tutoring, social skills, and relationship building for teens.
-We are fortunate to be working this year with a gifted physical therapist to add fitness and nurturing healthy lifestyles to program goals.
+Learning Program's Teen Time (Teen Time) expands opportunities for youth ages 13-19, for whom few targeted programs exist.
+Leveraging Learning Program resources and connections, Teen Time focuses on social skill and relationship building for teens.

 Learning Program Partners (LP Partners) is the program through which we share educational information, strategies and resources with other Down syndrome groups so they can deliver Learning Programs in their own areas.
 See LP Partners for more information.